This major defines Trinity College of Florida as a Bible college.

 Stuart E. Parsons (MDiv, Western Seminary; S.T.M. and PhD, Dallas Theological Seminary) has taught Bible, ancient Greek, church history, and theology at Trinity College of Florida since 2006.

-Answers to Your Questions About the Bible and Theology Major
+Answers to Your Questions About the Bible Major

-Trinity College students graduating with a Bachelor of Arts (BA) degree will receive a double major consisting of Bible and Theology major along with their chosen major.
+Trinity College students graduating with a Bachelor of Arts (BA) degree will receive a double major in Bible along with their chosen major.
 (Students will receive one diploma at graduation.)
 The advantage of a double major allows students to have the advantage of two concentrations, (their major and Bible and Theology.)
 BA graduates will have this second major as an asset to utilize for graduate work and for careers in formal ministry.

 Yes!
 Although many people think they can’t afford to go to college, a large percentage of students receive some type of financial assistance, including our degree completion students.
 Our financial aid representatives are ready to help you sort through the different types of financial aid and show you how to get the assistance available to you.